Subscribe to get access

 Perhaps the most common benefit of home-grown food is that it’s fresh.
 When you pick “fresh” produce up from the grocery store, it often was soaked in preservatives, handled by dozens of different people, and left to sit in trucks and warehouses.
 By the time it gets through your door, the produce you bought as fresh is well on its way to the end of its shelf life.
 By growing food yourself, you can eliminate the need for a middle man and get the freshest food possible regularly.

 According to Harvard, home-grown foods could have more nutrients than their mass-grown counterparts.
-Because the produce is getting to you faster, the nutritional content in them hasn’t had time to wear down.
+Because the product is getting to you faster, the nutritional content in them hasn’t had time to wear down.
 By growing your own food, vitamins that you could only find in green superfood supplements can be easily accessible.
 You can get fresher-tasting produce that packs a nutritional punch every day.
 No matter what type of fruits, vegetables, or herbs you might be growing, you can ensure you’re getting the best nutrition possible.

 In addition to health benefits, there are some marked environmental advantages to growing your own food.
 Because you’re eliminating the need for a middle man, you can cut down on the number of carbon emissions and plastics needed to get your food to you.
 With home-grown produce, you eliminate the need for plastic packaging and burning fossil fuels to transport your food to you.

 Rather than your food spending days wrapped in cellophane, you can pick it fresh and reap the full reward of your labor.
-Another way growing your own food can benefit the environment is by reducing the amount of pesticides that contact your food.
+Another way growing your own food can benefit the environment is by reducing the number of pesticides that contact your food.
 Not only can pesticides damage the flavor and nutrition of your produce, but they can also harm the environment.

 By growing food at home, you control what pesticides and fertilizers contact your food.
 Having extra control over what goes in your body will lead you to be healthier and more energized with every meal you eat.
 Whether you have a large outdoor plot or a few small containers to grow food, having a home garden can help you protect the environment around you.